 TIP: The boat ride can get a bit wet, so it’s best to bring a waterproof bag for your essentials.

-◘◘ Rapang Cliff Must-see!
-This is a natural park comprised of forest, cliffs and rocky hills where bonsai arius trees are abundant along a grazing area for goats.
-One unique formation that you’ll find here is a flat stone which lies naturally upon another stone and when you strike it with another stone, it produces a bell-like sound.
-Apparently, it served as an alarm for the ancients inhabitants against approaching enemies and a signal for community meetings and for gathering goats.
+A must-see for your Batanes itinerary!
+This is a natural park comprised of forest, cliffs, and rocky hills where bonsai arius trees are abundant along a grazing area for goats.
+One unique formation that you’ll find here is a flat stone that lies naturally upon another stone and when you strike it with another stone, it produces a bell-like sound.
+Apparently, it served as an alarm for the ancient inhabitants against approaching enemies and a signal for community meetings and for gathering goats.

-◘◘ Vernacular Houses These are combinations of European and Itbayat architecture with thick walls of stone and lime and several layers of cogon for roofing.
-They are proven to withdstand strong typhoons, earthquakes and other calamities, and can withstand the harshest ‘local’ winter from December to February.
+These are combinations of European and Itbayat architecture with thick walls of stone and lime and several layers of cogon for roofing.
+They are proven to withstand strong typhoons, earthquakes, and other calamities, and can withstand the harshest ‘local’ winter from December to February.

 If you’ve got the time, I highly recommend the following: